OctopusDeploy/blog/blog/2022-03/githubactions-ten-favorite-actions/index.md

   - Testing
 ---

-Although a relative newcomer to the world of continuous integration (CI), GitHub’s adding of ‘Actions’ has seen its strong community build useful tasks that plug right into your repository.
+Although relatively new to the world of continuous integration (CI), GitHub’s adding of ‘Actions’ has seen its strong community build useful tasks that plug right into your repository.

 These workflows allow you to run non-standard tasks to help you test, build, and push your work to your deployment tools.